Education

 Marcellin believed it was his mission to education children not only about the christian faith but also about their surrouding world and themselves.
 The Brothers continued in this spirit becomming known first and foremost as teachers.
 As the Brothers left France in the 19th century they established schools in the countries where they went and spread Marcellin's charism.
 Today there are less Brothers but the schools are established throughout the world many of which are staffed completely by lay teachers who keep the unique Marist flavour of these schools.

-St Marcellin himself had this to say:
+St Marcellin himself had this to say

 “Remember that the young people you teach are your brothers and sisters; Your own likeness, bone of your bone, another you.
 These young people have the same heavenly Father, the same destiny, the same end, the same hope.
 They are called to the same happiness.
 They are your travelling companions in time.
 They will be heirs with you, sharing the joys of the homeland of heaven with you.”